 Here is a look at some of the lenders available and the types of car loans they offer.

 There are a few different types of dealership financing:

 Captive Finance Companies

-Many of the major auto makers like Ford, GM, Toyota and FIAT have their own financing arm of the company.
-These are called captive finance companies, which now account for 30% of auto loans and 61.2% of new car loans They can make deals with promotions like 0% interest for a certain number of months or rebates (often called cash bonuses).
-However, those incentives are usually reserved for customers with excellent credit so polish that credit score before you go shopping.
+Many of the major auto makers, like Ford, GM, Toyota and Honda, have a financing arm.
+These are called captive finance companies, which account for 31% of auto loans and 61.2% of new car loans They can make deals with promotions like 0% interest for a certain number of months or rebates (often called cash bonuses).
+However, those incentives are usually reserved for customers with excellent credit, so polish that credit score before you go shopping.

 These dealerships have relationships with banks that allow them to provide financing, but they don’t issue loans themselves.
 Instead, they act as a go-between with customers and banks.
-Dealerships take a loan from the bank and tack on a few percentages to the interest for themselves.
+Dealerships take a loan from the bank and tack on a few percentages points to the interest for themselves.

 Buy Here, Pay Here

-There’s a reason only 6% of loans are issued by Buy Here Pay Here (BHPH) dealerships.
-These are known as in-house financing and the house definitely wins.
+There’s a reason only 7.6% of loans are issued by Buy Here Pay Here (BHPH) dealerships.
+These types of loans are in-house financing, and the house definitely wins.
 BHPH dealers are notorious for offering high interest loans to subprime borrowers.
 They’re willing to do this because the loans are secured by the vehicle.
-When the customer can’t afford to make payments, they’ll repossess the car, sell it again and collect another down payment.
+When the customer can’t afford to make payments, the dealer will repossess the car, sell it again and collect another down payment.

-Banks always have accounted for the largest share of auto loans, competing with captive lenders for the top spot and make up 30.2% of the market.
+Banks have always accounted for one of the largest shares of auto loans, competing with captive lenders for the top spot and make up 30.2% of the market.
 Historically, they were the biggest lender, but since the Great Recession, banks have been more reluctant to issue car loans.
 It a big reason why captive finance companies have become so popular.
-Still, banks are a good place to get preapproved as a reference point.
+Still, banks are a good place to get pre-approved as a reference point.